 Vegetable Physiology is studied in the third term.
-The instruction is given by lectures or text-book, and by experimental practice.
-The work includes: The food of plants and its absorption and assimilation; fluids, their kinds, uses, causes of movement, transpiration, respiration. etc.; processes, peculiarities, and results of growth; relations and effects of temperature, light, gravitation, etc.; self and cross fertilization, relation of plants and insects; movements, "sleep of plants," tendrils, climbing vines, etc.; origin and development.
+The instruction is given by lectures and experimental practice.
+The work includes: The food of plants and its absorption and assimilation; fluids, their kinds, uses, causes of movement, transpiration, respiration, etc.; processes, peculiarities, and results of growth; relations and effects of temperature, light, gravitation, etc.; self and cross fertilization, relation of plants and insects; movements, "sleep of plants," tendrils, climbing vines, etc.; origin and development.